-The Commonwealth of Virginia, with only 6MW of installed solar as of 2013, trails far behind its neighboring states in the Mid-Atlantic region.
-The lack of incentive structures and inability to utilize third-party ownership models combined with Virginia’s voluntary renewable portfolio standard, below average electricity prices, and high installation costs, creates an environment in which making the case for solar is a challenge.
-CICV aims to expand solar in Virginia by working with 15 colleges to develop and deploy solar on campuses across the commonwealth.
-These schools collectively serve approximately 30,000 students, cover 3,500 acres and consume more than 125 million KWh of purchased energy annually, generated predominantly from coal.
-Through this project, CICV aims to develop collaborative and replicable multi-year Solar Master Plans for participating colleges.
-Feasibility assessments will help determine specific opportunities for solar deployment and a joint solar procurement program will leverage the collective purchasing power to reduce costs by a minimum of 10% and result in the deployment of at least 30MW of solar PV within five years.
+The Council of Independent Colleges in Virginia (CICV) set out to expand solar in Virginia by working with 15 member colleges to develop and deploy 30MW of solar on campuses across the commonwealth.
+These schools collectively serve approximately 30,000 students, cover 3,500 acres and consume more than 125 million KWh annually of purchased energy generated predominantly from coal.
+Through this project, CICV developed collaborative and replicable multi-year Solar Master Plans and feasibility assessments for each campus.
+These plans determine specific opportunities for solar deployment and establish a joint solar procurement program, which leverages the collective purchasing power of the campuses to reduce costs by a minimum of 10% and result in the deployment of at least 30MW of solar PV within five years.
 CICV will also utilize the existing expertise of campus faculty and staff as another means to drive down the cost of solar deployment.

-The successful implementation of the multi-year solar deployment plan depends not only on an appropriate plan, but on the increased knowledge and capacity of faculty and facility management staff at participating colleges.
-CICV will arrange professional development workshops for faculty and staff to expand their understanding of solar markets, financing, and engagement practices.
-The project also aims to engage and educate students, with some colleges awarding credits to those students involved in bringing the proposed projects to fruition.
+The successful implementation of this multi-year collaborative solar deployment project depends not only on establishing an appropriate plan, but also on the increasing the knowledge and capacity of faculty and facility management staff at the participating colleges.
+CICV arranged professional development workshops for faculty and staff on solar markets, financing, and engagement practices.
+The project also worked to engage and educate students, with some colleges awarding credits to students involved in bringing the proposed projects to fruition.
 Workshops addressing solar energy and civic engagement for students are planned for fall 2017.
 The project team aims to create a learning network to highlight progress and share work products containing tools and resources for other campuses considering solar deployment.

-The reach of this project will extend beyond campus to help address the local solar market conditions, including permitting, zoning, interconnection, and financing.
-In the project’s final year, the project team will proactively engage a diverse group of stakeholders including participating college faculty and staff, local governments, state regulators, and electric utilities and identify opportunities to advance solar readiness in local communities.
-The CICV team will leverage a solar roadmap platform developed by Optony to enable hometown local governments and utilities to benchmark their existing solar policy framework to national best practices and develop an actionable path forward to better enable solar deployment.
+The reach of this project extends beyond any one campus by helping to address the local solar market conditions, including permitting, zoning, interconnection, and financing.
+In the project’s final year, the project team will proactively engage a diverse group of stakeholders, including faculty and staff from participating colleges, local governments, state regulators, and electric utilities, and identify opportunities to advance solar readiness in local communities.